practicusai/docs/docs/setup-guide.md

 ![](img/container-setup-step-2.png)

 - Once the container pull is completed, go back to the app and click refresh to view active Practicus AI images on your computer.
 Confirm you successfully pulled the container image.
-- Click **New Worker Node** button to open Worker Nodes tab.
+- Click **New Cloud Worker** button to open Cloud Workers tab.
 - Click Save to close settings.

 ![](img/container-setup-step-3.png)

-- In the Worker Nodes tab, select local container as Cloud Region.
+- In the Cloud Workers tab, select local container as Cloud Region.
-- Click **Launch New** button to start a Worker Node.
+- Click **Launch New** button to start a Cloud Worker.

 ![](img/container-setup-step-4.png)

-- When navigating cloud data sources in the Explore tab, you can switch between local and cloud Worker Nodes by using the drop-down list at the top right.
+- When navigating cloud data sources in the Explore tab, you can switch between local and cloud Cloud Workers by using the drop-down list at the top right.
 - Practicus AI app also attaches (mounts) **container_shared** folder, so you can easily copy files back and forth between your file system and the container.
 Simply open Windows Explorer (Finder in macOS), navigate to: your home folder / practicus / container_shared and copy files.
-Then navigate to Worker Node Files in Explore tab, and the files you copied will be visible under container_shared folder.
+Then navigate to Cloud Worker Files in Explore tab, and the files you copied will be visible under container_shared folder.
 Click Reload button at the top if you recently copied files.

 ![](img/container-setup-step-5.png)